-4.5.2.1.2 ZONE 2: RURAL CONSERVATION ZONE
+4.4.2.1.2 ZONE 2: RURAL CONSERVATION ZONE

-MAP 28: ZONE 2: RURAL CONSERVATION ZONE
+MAP 29: ZONE 2: RURAL CONSERVATION ZONE

-TABLE 53: RURAL CONSERVATION ZONE INTENTION AND ZONE ATTRIBUTES
+TABLE 58: RURAL CONSERVATION ZONE INTENTION AND ZONE ATTRIBUTES

-The rural conservation zone is developed with the intention to protect sensitive envi ironments, ecosystem components, and ec osystem services within areas that do not The rural conservation zone is developed with the intention to protect sensitive environments, ecosystem components, and ecosystem services within areas that do not fall within urban areas.
+Intention with the intention to protect sensitive envi ronments, ecosystem components, and ec osystem services within areas that do no fall within urban areas.
 Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are exclude All sensitive environments including: Dams Rivers Wetlands Forest DAFF Forest wilderness areas EKZN Wildlife protected areas Nature reserves (stewardship reserves) Protected environment (stewardship) CBA optimal CBA irreplaceable Ecological support areas Ecological corridors Community conservation area.
 Medium to very high sensitive environment areas that overlapped with data sets for good to high agricultural potential land, and investment agriculture, but was not yet cultivated.
 The environmental features within the district have to be protected to ensure a functioning ecosystem, which would continue to deliver quality ecosystem goods and services upon which current and future livelihoods depend.
 Areas of good and high agricultural potential which also has medium to high sensitivity ratings were included in this zone since the conservation of the natural state of the environment would also conserve the agricultural potential of the land, which may be required for agricultural development in future (where if this land was zoned to agriculture, it would require rehabilitation to convert back to its natural state).
 Areas within environmental sensitivity that were inside the urban boundary.
-Cultivated land data sets that overlapped with environmental sensitivity areas datasets.
-The attributes not included relate to land upon which various land uses area already practiced and therefore cannot be included as areas that should be conserved.
+Cultivated land data sets that overlapped with environmental sensitivity areas datasets. • The attributes not included relate to land upon which various land uses area already practiced and therefore cannot be included as areas that should be conserved.

-4.5.2.1.3 ZONE 3: CONTROLLED DEVELOPMENT ZONE
+4.4.2.1.3 ZONE 3: CONTROLLED DEVELOPMENT ZONE

-MAP 29: ZONE 3: CONTROLLED DEVELOPMENT ZONE
+MAP 30: ZONE 3: CONTROLLED DEVELOPMENT ZONE

-TABLE 54: CONTROLLED DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES
+TABLE 59: CONTROLLED DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES